moostrik/ofxFlowTools/README.md

 DEPENDENCIES & SYSTEM SPECS

-- created for OF 0.9.3 (OF 0.8.4 version can be found in branches)
+- This version of the addon was created using OSX 10.11 and OF 0.9.3 (OF 0.8.4 version can be found in branches)
+- The addon should work on older versions of OSX, Windows and Linux.
-- ofxGui
+- dependent on ofxGui.
-- A discrete graphics card is recommended
+- A discrete graphics card is recommended.

 INTRODUCTION